escoand/rpi3_codesend/README.md

 ## HowTo

-Download the binary file and put them where you want.
+Download the binary file and put it where you want.
 I prefere the configuration folder so I have no problems with an update of my docker container.
 Thats it!